material-motion/tools/code_policies.md

 # Writing code

-This article defines the core contributor coding policies we expect implementations of the Starmap to follow.
+This article defines the policies we expect implementations of the Starmap to follow.

 ## Branches